Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Self-organized patterning in Drosophila sensory organ formation

 \section{Self-organized patterning in \textit{Drosophila} sensory organ formation}

-To explore our theoretical predictions, we examine recent experimental data of Scute expression during sensory organ patterning in the \emph{Drosophila} pupal abdomen, an example of lateral inhibition through Notch-Delta signaling~\cite{Phan2024}.
-Broadly, there are two ways we could connect our theoretical model to experimental data: by fitting the model parameters to experimental data and analyzing the fitted model~\cite{Razo2020, Cheong2011}, or by estimating information theoretic quantities directly from measurements without assuming a particular model~\cite{Tang2021, witteveen2025, kramar2024}.
-Given the deliberately minimal structure of our model, we adopt the latter approach.
-Specifically, we compute instantaneous mutual information directly from experimental trajectories.
-Consistent with our theoretical analysis in Section~\ref{sec:Instantaneous}, we find that this measure varies non-monotonically over the course of cellular patterning.
+To explore our theoretical predictions, we examine recent experimental data of Scute expression during sensory organ patterning in the \emph{Drosophila} pupal abdomen, an example of lateral inhibition through Delta-Notch signaling~\cite{Phan2024}.
+Directly computing the full mutual information between trajectories remains impractical from finite experimental data due to the high-dimensionality of trajectories~\cite{Reinhardt2023}.
+Instead, we compute the instantaneous mutual information directly from data without assuming any particular underlying model.
+We find that this measure varies non-monotonically over the course of cellular patterning, consistent with our theoretical analysis in Section~\ref{sec:Instantaneous}.